ZivSimchoni/Zwiki/docs/Wiki/IOS.md

 -   [AnimeNow](https://github.com/AnimeNow-Team/AnimeNow) - AnimeNow is a free, open-source, and ad-free anime streaming app. _require sideloading such as AltStore_
 -   [NineAnimator](https://nineanimator.marcuszhou.com/) - a free and open source anime watching app for iOS and macOS. _require sideloading such as AltStore_
 -   [Soshiki](https://github.com/soshikimoe/soshiki-ios) - An open-source media browser and viewer for iOS 15+. (supports text, image and video).
+-   [PaperBack](https://apps.apple.com/app/paperback-a-komga-client/id1626613373) - An Ad-Free Komga client for iOS.
+Supports an extensive scripting API using TypeScript/JavaScript to extend the app functionality.

 ### Music and Videos